deprimus/Tale/SETUP.md

 - transition names are **case-insensitive**, meaning that, for example, you can name a transition `Fade` and reference it as `fade`
 - two transitions with the same name (again, case-insensitive) should not exist.
 If they do exist, out of all transitions with the same name, the one will be kept
+- you should make sure that transition canvases have a higher order than all other prop canvases (e.g. dialog), such that they are drawn over everything else.
+Otherwise, you may end up, for example, having the dialog box in front of the fade transition.
+If, however, that is your intention, you may even make the transition canvas have a lower order than the dialog canvas.
+Tale does not impose any order, it's up to you.
+You can change this order via the `Sort Order` canvas parameter.

 <p align="center">
   <img src="public/setup/tale_transition_props.png" alt="Tale transition props">